RAM and STS are permission management systems provided by Alibaba Cloud.

 The following example provides better understanding of the concept:

-Assume that an Alibaba Cloud user named Alice has two private OSS buckets, alice_a and alice_b.
+Assume that Alice is the the Alibaba Cloud user and she has two private OSS buckets, alice_a and alice_b.
 Alice has full permission for both buckets.

 To avoid leaking her Alibaba Cloud account AccessKey, which would pose a major security risk, Alice uses RAM to create two subaccounts, Bob and Carol.
 Bob has read/write permission for alice_a and Carol has read/write permission for alice_b.
 Bob and Carol both have their own AccessKeys.
 This way, if one is leaked, only the corresponding bucket will be affected and Alice can easily cancel the leaked user permissions on the console.

 Now, for some reason, Alice must authorize another person to read the objects in alice_a.
 In this situation, she should not simply disclose Bob’s AccessKey.
 Rather, she can create a new role like AliceAReader, and grant this role the read permission for alice_a.
-However, please note that, at this time, AliceAReader cannot be used because no AccessKey corresponds to this role.
+However, note that, at this time, AliceAReader cannot be used because no AccessKey corresponds to this role.
 AliceAReader is currently only a virtual entity with the permission to access alice_a.

-In order to obtain temporary authorization, Alice can call the STS’s AssumeRole interface to tell the STS that Bob wants to assume the AliceAReader role.
-If successful, the STS will return a temporary AccessKeyId, AccessKeySecret, SecurityToken, which serve as the access credentials.
+To obtain temporary authorization, Alice can call the STS’s AssumeRole interface to notify STS that Bob wants to assume the AliceAReader role.
+If successful, STS will return a temporary AccessKeyId, AccessKeySecret, and SecurityToken, which serve as the access credentials.
 When these credentials are given to a temporary account, the user obtains temporary permission to access alice_a.
 The credentials’ expiration time is specified when the AssumeRole interface is called.

-At first glance, the RAM and STS concepts seem very complex.
+Initially, RAM and STS concepts seem to be complex.
 This is because flexibility is given to permission control at the cost of simplicity.